Meet the Artist: Dakota Bear

 A bit about myself:

 I’m a Plains Cree First Nation from Treaty 6 Territory, although I was born and raised in Saskatoon.
 I started to create music to help overcome some of the hardships we faced growing up in the city.
-From there it grew into a passion, and I had the drive and motivation to pursue as a career.
+From there it grew into a passion, and I had the drive and motivation to pursue it as a career.

 My musical influences: